Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-What will be the mass of fat in a pack of ‘*Salmon pasta*’?
+What will be the mass of fat in a pack of '*Salmon pasta*'?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>What will be the mass of fat in a pack of ‘*Salmon pasta*’?
+<pre class='language-latex'><code class='language-latex'>What will be the mass of fat in a pack of '*Salmon pasta*'?
 </code></pre>
 </div>